 The selection of the reactance is important for making the reactance grounding effective.
 Neither a small value reactance nor a large value reactance is a perfect selection of the neutral reactance grounding.
 Therefore, the proper selection of reactance is a must for a perfect reactance grounding.

 The reactance grounding is most effective for long transmission line and cable systems.
-The current through the reactance during fault should be within the limit of 25% of 3 phase fault current in order to minimize transient over-voltages.
+The current through the reactance during fault should be within the limit of 25% of the 3-phase fault current to minimize transient over-voltages.

 Read Next: